What You’ll Learn 🧩

 9}

-In our case, we only have one setting to save.
-To save (write) the setting, the following line of code is used where the first bracket (eg. UI) represents the group and the second bracket (eg. Delimiter) represents id for setting inside the group.
-User can change the data_delimiter value by changing the selected item in ComboBox.
+In our case, we only need to store one setting.
+To save (write) the setting, the following line of code is used — the first bracket (e.g., UI) represents the group, and the second bracket (e.g., Delimiter) represents the unique ID for the setting within that group.
+The user can change the data_delimiter value by selecting a different item in the ComboBox.

-To read the setting value, we use the following function, where we need the same group and unique id for each value.
-If the value is not stored at the moment of reading (eg. first-time running of application), we specify the default value for the variable.
-In our case, that will be the comma (",") character.
+o read the setting value, we use the corresponding function, which requires the same group and unique ID for each value.
+If the value is not stored at the time of reading (e.g., during the first launch of the application), we specify a default value.
+In our case, the default delimiter will be the comma (",") character.

 1void ExampleWriter::read_ini_file()